-It is vitally important, therefore, that an off-market approach is as comprehensive as possible when looking to purchase a business.
+It is vitally important, therefore, that an off-market approach is used to give you the best chance of purchasing a business in the UK.

 As a specialist agency, Unloq is fully equipped to help you in your acquisition plans.
 We subscribe to various data sources, ensuring broad and deep access to detailed financials and company information.

 Additionally, with formal representation, your approach is viewed as less hostile, and decision-makers are more receptive to entering into discussions.
 This is particularly important if targeting competitors, who may reject direct approaches, particularly from the competition.